Claude Tool Call Stuck on Pending: Fixes

 Step 2: Wait the full timeout window

 For built-in tools the timeout is typically 60-120 seconds.
 Set a timer and wait.
-If the call eventually shows an error or “no result,” that is the right outcome — retry the prompt with a smaller scope.
+If the call eventually shows an error or “no result,” that is the correct outcome — retry the prompt with a smaller scope.

 {